Vanilagy/Marbleland/docs/api.md

 Name | Type | Meaning
 --- | --- | ---
 assuming | `'none' \| 'gold' \| 'platinumquest'` | *Defaults to `'platinumquest'`.* If present, specifies the set of default assets to exclude from the archive.
-For example, if set to `'gold'`, all MBG default assets won't be included with the .zip. version | `number` | If present, this version will be fetched if it exists. append-id-to-mis | `boolean` | If present, each level's ID will be appended to the end of its corresponding .mis file.
+For example, if set to `'gold'`, all MBG default assets won't be included with the .zip. version | `number` | *Defaults to the current version.* If present, the data of this specific version of the level is returned.
+Valid version numbers range from 1 to the level's current version number. append-id-to-mis | `boolean` | If present, each level's ID will be appended to the end of its corresponding .mis file.

 ### `GET` /api/level/{level-id}/mbpak